charlesfu4/FullStackOpen/part7/redux-bloglist/README.md

 # Getting Started with React app

-Before starting the app, remember to also download the back-end part from part4 and set it up
+Before starting the app, remember to also download the bloglist-backend part under the same root folder and set it up

 Then install the required packaged by